Immortal-Divine/Entropia_Dashboard/README.md

 	+ Remembers the character and its settings.

-	+ Gets pinned to the top left of the window.
+	+ Gets pinned to the window.

-	+ Up to 10 F Keys can be set with a minimum delay of 100ms.
+	+ Up to 10 Keys can be set with a minimum delay of 100ms.
 	 + Multiple Ftools are possible.